WHICH GOODS AND SERVICES ARE TAXABLE?

 Penalties for Late Filing

-The District of Columbia charges a late filing penalty of 5% per quarter or fraction of a quarter up to a maximum of 25% of the tax that is reported on the tax return.
+Washington D.C. charges a late filing penalty of 5% per quarter or fraction of a quarter up to a maximum of 25% of the tax that is reported on the tax return.
 The penalty may not exceed an additional amount equal to 25% of the tax due.

-The District of Columbia also charges an underpayment penalty that is equal to 20% of the tax that is unpaid.
+Washington D.C. also charges an underpayment penalty that is equal to 20% of the tax that is unpaid.

 Interest will gather on the total required payment at a rate of 10% per year; compounded daily until the tax is fully payed off.